Learn something new every day

 More Info... by email

 GLA, or gamma-linolenic acid, is a type of essential fatty acid that is obtained from plant resources.
 GLA supplements are available in liquid and capsule form and are made from sources such as evening primrose oil and borage oil.
-A trustworthy GLA supplement should be packaged in a light-resistant container, stamped with an expiration or freshness date, and follow FDA-required labeling practices.
-GLA supplements should also be refrigerated due to their susceptibility to rancidity.
+A trustworthy supplement should be packaged in a light-resistant container, stamped with an expiration or freshness date, and follow FDA-required labeling practices.
+Supplements should also be refrigerated due to their susceptibility to rancidity.

 GLA supplements contains omega-6 fatty acids, which play an important role in health, specifically in cognitive function, as well as human growth and development.
 A healthy diet consists of a balance of both omega-3 and omega-6 fatty acids, typically containing a ratio of 2:1 to 4:1, omega-6 to omega-3 fatty acids.
 While many types of omega-6 fatty acids promote inflammation, a GLA supplement may actually reduce inflammation.
 This occurs when the body converts GLA into dihomo-gamma-linolenic acid, an inflammation-fighting compound.